Snawoot/rsp/README.md

 ## Performance

-Tested with Debian 9 server via 100Mbps connection.
-Round trip time to server is 125 ms, about 0.5% average packet loss.
+Tested with Debian 9 server through 100Mbps connection.
+Round trip time to server is 125 ms, average packet loss is about 0.5%.

 Client is a Linux desktop (Fedora 30, Python 3.7.3, OpenSSH\_8.0p1).